 A nationwide art contest and "camperships" for children who have kidney disease

-We conduct all of our activities with the highest commitment to financial stewardship, expending 97 cents of every dollar in 2012 on programs and services, not overhead.
+We conduct all of our activities with the highest commitment to financial stewardship, expending 97 cents of every dollar on programs and services, not overhead.
 This stewardship has resulted in AKF consistently being named among the nation's top health charities.